Skip to Content

 It tastes like salt pork In freezer 4 months

 The church, incidentally, classifies the other partly aquatic rodent, the capybara, as fish, too, for food purposes.
 Because capybaras are semi-aquatic, powerful swimmers, and have kind of netted feet, a few clergy wrote the Vatican asking whether this bulky rodent might qualify for classification as a fish.
-During the 16th century, the Vatican determined that these water-loving, furry cousins of rats and mice were indeed fish, although capybara flesh was red.
-Catholics in Venezuela wrote to the pope requesting the classification of capybara as fish, since it has similar tastes to fish and pork, and it spends much of its life in water.

 To learn about Can Apple Juice Go Bad, check out my article where I cover everything you need to know.

-In Louisiana, the food, nutria, resembling a smaller capybara — except for its tail — finds its way to dinner plates.
-The capybara is essentially a gigantic Guinea pig, which grows up to 140 pounds on a diet of grass — and its own excrement.
-Capybaras range in weight from 100-200 kg, or 220-440 pounds, and range in size from 1.5 metres (4 feet, 9 inches) to 2.1 metres, 7 feet.
+The capybara is essentially a gigantic Guinea pig, which grows up to 140 pounds on a diet of grass — and its excrement.
+Capybaras range in weight from 100-200 kg or 220-440 pounds and range in size from 1.5 meters (4 feet, 9 inches) to 2.1 meters, 7 feet.

-It is now classified as endangered in Costa Rica, El Salvador, Guatemala, Honduras, Nicaragua, Panama, and Venezuela.
 Capybaras are found throughout Latin America, particularly Brazil, Paraguay, Argentina, Uruguay, Bolivia, Peru, Ecuador, Colombia, Venezuela, Guyana, Suriname, Trinidad and Tobago, and the northern parts of Mexico.
-Capybara meat is highly sought after in Venezuela, with at least 400 tons being sold annually due to high demand for it around festive seasons.

-Can you shoot capybara?
+Can you shoot Capybara?

 What do Capybaras smell like?